hawkinsw/medava/README.md

     }
 ```

-And now you immediately see Java's unhapiness: the compiler cannot guarantee that an instance of the `Object` class has the `getSchedule` nor the `getMedicineName` method!
+And now you immediately see Java's unhappiness: the compiler cannot guarantee that an instance of the `Object` class has the `getSchedule` nor the `getMedicineName` method!
 What are we to do?
 There's two options: an easy (but potentially incorrect) solution and a hard (but defensive, and always correct) solution.
 Let's start with the easy solution first.

 ## When You Assume